Skip to main content

 99.1% Cable Coverage Across DC

 Xfinity delivers near-universal cable internet coverage throughout Washington, DC at 99.1%, making it one of the most accessible options for DC residents.
-With speeds up to 1.2 Gbps and competitive promotional pricing, Xfinity serves as an excellent choice for budget-conscious households and those seeking flexible plans with wide availability.
+With speeds up to 1.2 Gbps and competitive promotional pricing, Xfinity serves as an excellent choice for budget-conscious households.
+Those seeking flexible plans with wide availability.

 Speed Tiers: